 io_service, and schedule a periodical event in ns-3 to poll it; but the frequency of polling would be a trade-off between accuracy and wallclock performance.

-#2 Updated by Anil Jangam almost 4 years ago
+#2 Updated by Anil Jangam about 4 years ago

 In attempt to understand this, I did some investigations.
 Below are my questions and findings: